Bernina International: 1988 to 2007: Hanspeter Ueltschi and the first sewing computer, expansion of markets and production

 Hanspeter Ueltschi took over the management of Fritz Gegauf AG in 1988 from his mother Odette Gegauf-Ueltschi, and currently runs the company as owner and chairman of the board of directors.
 After studying business administration at the University of St. Gallen, Ueltschi spent seven years gaining professional experience in the USA before getting into the leadership of the family company in Switzerland.
 Under Ueltschi, the company expanded its leading position in the sewing machine technology sector, reduced manufacturing costs, and advanced product innovations and marketing.
 The company entered the computer age with the artista 180, Bernina's first sewing computer, and ensured the continuous development and optimization of computer technology in the sewing field, as demonstrated by the successive models of the artista and aurora series.
 Ueltschi worked towards his stated goal of making sewing more appealing and popular worldwide.
-In 1990, the company set up a production facility in Thailand in addition to the main factory in Steckborn.
+With Steckborn as the main site at the time, the company expanded internationally by establishing a plant in Thailand in 1990.
 Bernina Thailand is owned by Bernina International and is managed locally by a Swiss management team.
 Ueltschi is also largely responsible for establishing the US as a key market and expansion to the new markets in Eastern Europe, Russia, South America, and India, as well as in the Middle East.
 He renamed "Fritz Gegauf AG" to "Bernina International AG" to accommodate the trend toward globalization and the success of the company brand.